kehantan/labbook/docs/protein/bca.rst

 #.
 Repeat the dilution process from second microcentrifuge tube untill the last tube.
 #.
 Discard 60 uL of mixture from the last microcentrifuge tube.

-**Prepare different concentration of standard solution**
+*Prepare different concentration of standard solution*

-We would prepare different concentration of BCA stanadard (Albumin): 25, 125, 250, 500, 750, 1000, 1500, 2000 ug/mL.
+We would prepare different concentration of BCA stanadard (Albumin): 250, 500, 750, 1000, 1250, 1500, 1750, 2000 ug/mL.
 To prepare different concentrations of standard solution, dilute the standard solution that included in the kit with distilled water.

 #.
 Prepare and label 8 microcentrifuge tubes.
 #.
-Dispense appropriate amount of distilled water into each microcentrifuge tube.
+Add appropriate amount of distilled water into each microcentrifuge tube.
 #.
-Dispense appropriate amount of standard into each microcentrifuge tube.
+Add appropriate amount of standard into each microcentrifuge tube.
 Mix the standard and distilled water by repeat pipetting.

-**In 96 well plate**
+*In 96 well plate*

-After preparing all the reagent and samples, we need to put everything into the 96 well plate.
-Remember to prepare blank in one of the well.

-Usually we dispense 50 uL of sample + 50 uL of reagent = 100 uL into each well.

 #.
 Label the 96 well plate.
 #.
-Dispense 50 uL of each standard solution into different wells.
+Add 50 uL of each standard solution into different wells.

-    For blank, just dispense 50 uL of distilled water into one well.
+    * For blank, just add 50 uL of distilled water into one well.

 #.
-Dispense 50 uL of reagent solution into each well, including the blank well.
+Add 50 uL of reagent solution into each well, including the blank well.
+Mix well.

-    While dispensing the reagent solution, repeat pipette to mix the reagent and the standard solution.

 #.
-Dispense 50 uL of different concentrations of sample into different wells.
+Add 50 uL of different concentrations of sample into different wells.
 #.
-Dispense 50 uL of reagent solution into each sample wells.
+Add 50 uL of reagent solution into each sample wells.
 Mix the reagent solution and the sample solution by repeat pipetting.
 #.
-Incubate for 1 hr at 37 :math:`^{\circ} C`.
+Incubate for 1 hr at 37 C.
 #.
 Read absorbance at 562 nm.

-*Note:* Remember not to have liquids on the lid, or just take off lid when reading.
-Liquid on lid can lead to slight deviations.